Yaoshicn/make-ngrok/README.md

 # Make-Ngrok
 One bash to rule ngrok all!
-Build ngrok server and clients without suffer!
+Building ngrok server and clients without suffer!

 ## Dependencies
 - Go (1.8)